UniMelbHumanRoboticsLab/CANOpenRobotController/doc/3.Software/Flowchart.md

 These values are set in `core\application.h`:
 ```
 const float controlLoopPeriodInms = 2.;     //!< Define the control loop period (in ms): the period of rt_control_thread loop (and so the app update rate).
-In ms.
+In [ms].
-const float CANUpdateLoopPeriodInms = 1.; //!< Define the CAN PDO processing period.
+const float CANUpdateLoopPeriodInms = 1.0;  //!< Define the CAN PDO processing period.
 SYNCH messages (and so actual PDO update) is set to twice this period (twice slower).
-In ms.
+In [ms].
+const float activeWaitTimeInms = 0.5;       //!< Define the active wait time (busy CPU) in the control thread to get more accurate timing.
+Typically between 10%-50% of controlLoopPeriod, 0 for no effect.
+In [ms].
 ```
 It is the responsability of the developper to ensure that the execution of its states (`during()`, `entry()` and `exit()` methods) can be executed during that time interval.
 A warning message is issued when a time overflow occurs.